Ban Rak Thai, Thailand: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and O. Make sure to get the necessary type.
-Most adapters available online are just plugs and expect your devices to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one is sufficent for most places.
+A plug adapter that supports outlet types A, B, C and O. Make sure to get the right kind.
+The vast majority of adapters currently available are simply plugs and require your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most areas.

 A portable power bank, like this one